vinay-hebb/DecisionTreeVis/Decision Trees/MyReadme.md

     2. Classification corresponding to that depth is visualized without considering **split conditions of nodes at that depth** (these conditions are used to grow the tree further).
     3. In other words, if one hovers on $\text{depth}=d$, then regions belonging to $Q_m^{left}$ and $Q_m^{right}$ (nodes having depth $d$) are not visualized, but all regions belonging to node $m$ having depth less than $d$ are.
 3. Node impurity is computed similar to the quality of split defined in the [Quality of split](#quality-of-split) section, except that all nodes, predictions, and their corresponding data are considered at that depth.
-4. Maximum depth is the total number of levels in the tree.
-For the root node, Depth = $0$.
-5. Leaf nodes don't have split conditions.
-6. Plot ticks are aligned with node depth in the Decision Tree structure figure.

 ## Instance 1